Japanese knives are first and foremost, traditional pieces of cutlery.

 By heating the blade too much you can actually damage the blade in the long run and deform the edge which will result in less accuracy/precision during use.

 Finally, electric knife sharpeners are only suitable for double bevel knives.
 As a large portion of Japanese knives has a single bevel edge they will not be compatible with most sharpeners.
+Neither would we recommend using an electric knife sharpener on serrated knives.

 Trying to use a single bevel knife on an electric knife sharpener will ultimately result in a damaged blade profile that will no longer hold the sharp edge and can even be placed out of alignment with the knife handle.
 The end result is that this knife would no longer be suitable for use in a professional (or even home) kitchen.